petergridge/irrigation_component_v4/README.md

 All the inputs of the platform are Home Assistant entities for example the start time is provided via a input_datetime entity.
 The information is evaluated to trigger the irrigation action according to the inputs provided.

-Watering can occur in an Eco mode where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
+Watering can occur in an ECO mode where a water/wait/repeat cycle is run to minimise run off by letting water soak in using several short watering cycles.
 The wait and repeat configuration is optional.

 The rain sensor is implemented as a binary_sensor, this allows practically any combination of sensors to suspend the irrigation.
 This can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.